 2. Attune to the child’s perspective: as part of acknowledging the challenge, ask for and attune to the child’s verbal and non-verbal expressions of concern.
 This includes children’s thoughts, feelings, images, physical sensations, and behaviors.

 Here’s the key, though: you need to attune with openness and curiosity.
 Your intention is to gain knowledge to help the child, not to shame, blame, punish, judge, or “fix” the child.
 That is very hard for adults to do when the child’s behavior is challenging.
 When attuning to the child’s perspective, adults’ tend to use that information gathered to dismantle the perspective shared, to change the child’s perspective.
 The concern with that?
-If you move too quickly on that, the child doesn’t feel seen, soothed, safe, or secure.
+If you move too quickly, the child doesn’t feel seen, soothed, safe, or secure.

 There are many ways to attune, so don’t get stuck on this one example.
 The key is to be curious about the child’s interior landscape: what is the CHILD thinking, feeling, sensing, perceiving, and believing in this moment?
 Not you.
 Them.
 Your perspective matters, too, of course.
 But if you want to effectively navigate challenging behavior, you best become an expert on gathering the child’s perspective.

 To start, you may have to engage them through interpersonal attunement, describing observed or imagined thoughts, feelings, bodily sensations, verbal, and non-verbal behavior aloud as in the example above.
 If you are wrong, the child can correct you i.e., “I am not frustrated, I am mad!”.
 Don’t worry about not naming the thoughts or feelings correctly.
-In this case, you are demonstrating to the child that you are trying to see and soothe them so they feel safe and secure.
+In this case, you are demonstrating to the child you are trying to see and soothe them so they feel safe and secure.
 Not rushing to fix them.
 That’s more important than getting the exact verbiage correct.

 3. Adopt a regulatory stance: acknowledging the challenge and attuning to the child’s perspective begins the process of co-regulation.
 The first two components of this framework work together to promote this third component, the ability to adopt a stance of regulation: both self-regulation for the adult and co-regulation for the child.